mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 22, 2021

-**Today's JavaScript Progress**: Review of more DOM concepts.
-More algorithms practice!
+**Today's JavaScript Progress**: Review of more DOM concepts and some additional algorithms practice, including the following challenges:
+1. Write a function that converts an integer into a Roman Numeral String.
+2. Compare two arrays and return a new array with any items only found in one of the two given arrays, but not both.
+3. Write a blackjack card counting function that advises the user on whether to bet or hold.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-028)
 &nbsp;